-By mixing 2:1 in RATIO of materials by volume, this gives an easy and doable way to get close to that 30:1 chemical ratio we are looking to for good decomposition.
+Mixing 2:1 in RATIO of materials by volume gives an easy and doable way to get close to that 30:1 chemical ratio we are looking to for good decomposition.

 Also, carbon is the building block of life, so it’s also the building block of compost.
 You need that carbon in your garden, so I don’t recommend building a compost pile out of nitrogen materials only.

-Any time of year is great!
-But most people do garden prep in either the spring and fall.
+Adding compost to the garden any time of the year is great!
+But most people do garden prep in either the spring or fall.
 I like to add my compost in the fall after I clean the garden up.
 I just add a nice layer of 1-2 inches on top of the beds and let it settle into the soil over the winter.
-When spring comes and the soil warms up I’ll loosen the soil with a broad fork and I’m ready to plant.
+When spring comes and the soil warms up, I’ll loosen the soil with a broad fork, and I’m ready to plant.

 Adding Hot Compost to Garden